 - Footage not always shared: There have been some complaints nationally about law enforcement organizations that do not share or release the body cam video due to legal restrictions.

 As body cams and related technology becomes increasingly common, more insight will be gained.
 As with this current study and previous studies, the effectiveness of body cams is still in question.
 Hopefully, the dream of stronger accountability will come to pass as well as better relations between communities and law enforcement.

 Attorneys can use the information provided by body cams to help their client’s case, so those who face charges will need to discuss whether the officer used his or her body worn camera.
 Even if they did not, a knowledgeable criminal defense attorney has many other tools for helping protect the rights of their clients.

 At The Law Office of Brian Jones, our attorneys will review every piece of evidence when building your defense.
-You can contact us now to schedule your free consultation at our Delaware, Ohio, office.
+You can contact us now to schedule an appointment at our Delaware, Ohio, office.